eclipse/mosaic.website/content/docs/simulators/application_mapping.md

     }
 ]
 ```
+{{% alert note %}}

-> All unit spawners could be realized in two different ways.
+All unit spawners could be realized in two different ways.
 The Deterministic Mapping produces the exact same sequence of mapped vehicles
-> in every simulation run with regard to the given ratios at each point in time the simulation).
+in every simulation run with regard to the given ratios at each point in time the simulation).
-> The Stochastic Mapping results in a random order of mapped units.
+The Stochastic Mapping results in a random order of mapped units.
+{{% /alert %}}

 ### Use Type Distributions in Complex Traffic Scenarios
 In the case, you have many vehicle spawners defined and you want to distribute prototypes on those vehicles equally without defining them